swanson/swanson.github.com/_posts/2013-07-21-half-baked-thoughts-on-ruby-web-architecture.md

 Instead of using a `scope` or putting more methods on `Story`, we just do the querying behind a clean `StoryRepository#read` interface.
 This is definitely not common in the Rails apps I've seen.
-I really like using this pattern: my controller is cluttered with sort order or pagination stuff, my model doesn't need to know every possible way a caller wants to query it, I can stub out that nasty method chain in a test easily.
+I really like using this pattern: my controller isn't cluttered with sort order or pagination stuff, my model doesn't need to know every possible way a caller wants to query it, I can stub out that nasty method chain in a test easily.